gdamore/tcell/README.md

 It will also convert to and from Unicode locales, so that the program can work with UTF-8 internally, and get reasonable output in other locales.
-We try hard to convert to native characters on both input and output, and on output we even make use of the alternate character set to facilitate drawing certain characters.
+We try hard to convert to native characters on both input and output, and on output Tcell even makes use of the alternate character set to facilitate drawing certain characters.

 ## More Function Keys